FAQs for Home Water Filtration Systems:

 A: This is the most important question on our FAQs page.
 Call the tech support hotline number @: 412-828-6003.
 This phone is usually answered 24 hours per day, seven days per week.
-If you are a customer with a support issue just tell them you need customer assistance and they can generally get you in touch with an advisor at any time.
+If you are a current customer with a support issue, just tell them you need customer assistance and they can generally get you in touch with an advisor at any time.

 A: This is a very important FAQs question.
 The answer is No. Our Terminox™ iron, sulfur and manganese filter also removes chlorine without the replacement needs of carbon.
 We only use carbon in extreme cases, generally where you do not have enough flow rate to use the superior Terminox™ filter.
 But, if you don't use a carbon tank to remove chlorine, you must be sure to monitor (or test) for chlorine, especially at first, to determine how much is coming through into your home.
 0.5 to 1.0 PPM (lowest acceptable on a swimming pool tester) or slightly higher is fine.
 However levels in excess of 2.5-3.0 PPM tell you that a reduction in chlorine is necessary.
 It's very common to find 1.0-3.0 PPM of chlorine in city water municipal water supplies.
 If you are using O.T.O. (most common swimming pool test chemical) orange readings are TOO HIGH.
 The yellow cap (or lid) on the bottle of O.T.O. is a good rule of thumb.
 Also, you can remove excessive levels of chlorine in your drinking water with a carbon filter at the kitchen sink or a 5 stage reverse osmosis system.
 Feel free to call one of our techs to help you evaluate your individual situation.
 The call is free and they are not allowed to ask you to buy anything, ever.
 Remember for Terminox sizing you need to answer 7,16 and 17 on this water filter FAQs page.